How To Build A Travel App Like Uber?

 - Conduct a “Sprint retrospective meeting” after the sprint so that the team can learn lessons.

-Have grand plans to launch an Uber-like app?
+Have grand plans to launch a travel app like Uber?

-A project to develop an Uber-like app is a complex one.
+A project to develop a travel app like Uber is a complex one.
 The complexity increases as you introduce more services and features.
 Consider engaging a capable software development company.
 You can read “How to find the best software development company?” before you select a development partner.